kangks/cdk-constructs/firewall-distributed-vpc/README.md

 Stateful rules group can be further extend with Suricata rules as text file

-## Stateless rule group
+## Example stateless rule group

-Allows only TCP:80 and TCP:443
+Allows only TCP:80 and TCP:443 by adding `NetworkFirewallRulesBuilder.statelessRulesAllowedPorts(stack)` to the `NetworkFirewallDistributedConstruct()`

 ## Stateful rule group

-Allows only whitelisted domains:

-* .docker.com
-* .aws.amazon.com
-* .amazonaws.com
-* downloads.nessus.org
-* plugins.nessus.org
-* .fedoraproject.org
-* .duosecurity.com
-* crl3.digicert.com
-* crl.godaddy.com
-* certificate.godaddy.com
+Builds from a rule text file using `NetworkFirewallRulesBuilder.statefulRulesSourcePropertyFromFile(stack,["./test/rules.txt"])` to the `NetworkFirewallDistributedConstruct()`

 # Example use case